-For years, I have been advising you to monitor a dangerous, small, dense, highly inflammatory cholesterol particle known as Lipoprotein A, or Lp(a).
-An elevated LP(a) cholesterol level in the bloodstream increases the “stickiness” of blood, and contributes dramatically to the formation of clots and the chance of a heart attack or stroke.
+For years, I have been advising my patients and readers to monitor a dangerous, small, dense, highly inflammatory cholesterol particle known as Lipoprotein A, or Lp(a).
+An elevated Lp(a) cholesterol level in the bloodstream increases the “stickiness” of blood, and contributes dramatically to the formation of clots and the chance of a heart attack or stroke.

-The European Atherosclerosis Society now urges doctors to check Lp(a) in patients at moderate to high risk of cardiovascular disease.
-This important cholesterol guideline will hopefully make its way to the U.S., where elevated Lp(a) cholesterol is pretty much off the screen of U.S. docs.
+In Europe, the European Atherosclerosis Society now urges doctors to check Lp(a) in patients at moderate to high risk of cardiovascular disease.
+This important cholesterol guideline will hopefully make its way to the United States, where elevated Lp(a) cholesterol is pretty much off the radar screen of doctors.

 Do You Have Elevated Lp(a) Cholesterol?